The North Face Fanorak 2.0 - Women's Review

 The Fanorak has a DWR finish, making it water resistant.
 In a light sprinkle, we found this jacket to be enough to get from the car to the house without getting wet.
 However, while out on a long walk, a persistent shower saturated some parts of this jacket, leaving us a bit damp.
 It is one of the quicker jackets to dry once soaked, due to its thin material.
 For a windbreaker, whose main job is to keep you apart from strong winds while being breathable enough to recreate in, this jacket is about par for the course.

 The Fanorak 2.0 is a lightweight windbreaker that does a decent job in urban settings.
 It lacks a cinch around the bottom hem that would certainly make it more wind resistant and versatile.
 But its pull-over design, kangaroo pockets, funky patterns, and transformation into a fanny pack certainly makes it a unique jacket.
-If you like these interesting features and aren't looking for a super technical jacket, the Fanorak is a decent urban option with quirky style.
+If you like these interesting features and aren't looking for a super technical jacket, the Fanorak is a decent urban option with a quirky style.